Information for health professionals

 Boys cannot currently be vaccinated free of charge by the NHS, unlike girls who covered by a national vaccination programme.
 Girls are offered the vaccine, usually at school, when they are 12/13 (in school year 8).

 The government’s vaccination advisory committee, JCVI (Joint Committee on Vaccination and Immunisation) has considered whether boys should be included in the national programme and, in July 2018, it issued its final statement on the issue.
 It concluded that boys should be vaccinated and its advice has now been accepted by the Department of Health and Social Care for England and by the health departments in Scotland and Wales.
 (No announcement has yet been made for Northern Ireland.)
-The JCVI has not commented on the merits of vaccination obtained outside the national programme for individual boys.

 A growing number of boys are now being vaccinated privately and the vaccine is becoming more widely and easily available.